Catalyst-ALT/BE/README.md

 ```
 **Purpose**

-* Filters for a the prompts the user has written notes on
+* Filters for the prompts the user has written notes on
 * Retrieves a list

 ```json